felipeshiwu/felipeshiwu/README.md

-# Mastering the Enigma of Systems! 🐘🧪
+# Unveiling the Art of Systems Enchantment! 🐘🧪

-Sculpting payment processing world wonders with a touch of IT magic.
+Crafting seamless payment processing solutions with a sprinkle of IT sorcery.

-## In a Nutshell
+## A Glimpse of Me

-👨‍💻 Amazing Computer Scientist
+👨‍💻 Curious Computer Scientist
-🌟 Crafting the extraordinary in PHP and Elixir
+🌟 Weaving code wonders in PHP and Elixir
-🐬 Love MySQL's familiarity, but its quirks sometimes drive me up the wall
+🐬 Loving MySQL's embrace, despite its occasional mischiefs

-## Current Journey
+## Present Adventure

-🚀 Unveiling the secrets of the EBANX payment platform system.
+🚀 Journeying through the labyrinth of the EBANX payment platform system.

-## Star Attraction
+## Stellar Focus

 🔥 PHP
 🔥 MySQL
 🔥 Elixir

-## Get in Touch
+## Reach Out

 🌐 [LinkedIn](https://www.linkedin.com/in/felipeshiwu/) | [VSCO](vsco.co/mydearcoffeeshop)

-Let's conjure Dev Platform excellence together! 🖋️🎩
+Together, let's conjure excellence in the realm of Dev Platforms! 🖋️🎩

 ![IMG_3956](https://github.com/felipeshiwu/felipeshiwu/assets/20672779/0a6808e7-c945-45e1-bf74-a6e9694afcb1)